NullAce/ArrangeLT/README.md

 # ArrangeLT

 ## Overview
-ArrangeLT is a Python library designed to help users quickly and efficiently sort and organize files in a directory.
-It provides functionality to sort files alphabetically, group files by extensions, categorize files by size, and more.
+ArrangeLT is a Python library designed to help users quickly and efficiently organize files in a directory into lists and dictionaries.
+It provides functionality to sort files alphabetically, by extensions, and by size.

 ## Installation
 To install the library, you can use pip.
-Run the following command in your terminal:
+Run:

 ```
 pip install arrangelt